 The beginning of the school year can be scary for kindergarteners.
 I like to start the new school year off with name activities because most students come in knowing their names.
-Name activities are a great way to get to know each other, practice the alphabet and begin to teach about friendships.
+Name books and name activities are a great way to get to know each other, practice the alphabet, and begin to teach about friendships.
 This post is a round-up of our favorite name books.

 This post may contain affiliate links, which means if you click on one of the product links and make a purchase, I’ll receive a small commission.
 This helps me to build my collection of books so I can share ideas with you.
 You will never infer a fee or charge for this.